d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         their `help-echo' property that says what kind of token this is, to expose the precise semantics of each token to the user.

-  Add a command for exporting the current predicate
-        `sweeprolog-mode' should provide a command for adding a predicate to the export list of the module defined in the current buffer, defaulting to the predicate at point.

   Add a command for updating the dependencies for the current module
         `sweeprolog-mode' should provide a command for adding and/or updating `use_module/2' and `autoload/2' directives as needed